-Members of the Maryland Black Caucus visit grave site of Black boys buried in Cheltenham Veteran Cemetary
+Photo Essay: Members of the Maryland Black Caucus visit grave site of Black boys buried at Cheltenham Veteran Cemetary

 On Sept.
-23, members of the Maryland Black Caucus visited Cheltenham Veterans Cemetery, where two grave sites of Black boys were buried sometime in the 1800s.
-Photojournalists follow the members of the Black Caucus as they walk to the first site.
+23, members of the Maryland Black Caucus visited Cheltenham Veterans Cemetery, where Black boys are buried in marked and unmarked graves.
+The gravesite is of boys who were incarcerated at the The House of Reformation and Instruction for Colored Children.
+Photojournalists and reporters follow the members of the Black Caucus as they walk to the first site.
 Photo by Delonte Harrod

 Marc Schindler, assistant secretary & chief of staff of Maryland Department of Juvenile Services, talks to reporters and members of the Black caucus about the history of the cemetery.
 Photo by Delonte Harrod